arei/npmbox/README.md

 npmbox
 -------

-UPDATE March 4, 2015: v2.2.0 of npmbox is now available and adds support for the --save, --save-* and --prefix switches in npmunbox.
+UPDATE March 10, 2015: v2.3.0 of npmbox is now available with a bug fix for permission problems across multiple operating systems.

 -------